 Technical support scam websites typically display pop-up windows windows stating that the computer is infected with malware, viruses, etc., and offer a telephone number for help with removing supposedly "detected threats".
 In most cases, these pop-ups appear on pages claiming to represent well-known software companies such as Microsoft and Apple.

-Users do not often visit these web pages intentionally - they are opened via deceptive ads, other dubious pages, or by installed potentially unwanted apps (PUAs).
+Users do not often visit these web pages intentionally - they are opened via deceptive ads, other dubious pages, or by installed unwanted apps.

 This particular tech-support scam page is disguised as an official Apple web page.
 It displays various pop-up windows claiming that the computer has been infected with Trojan spyware (and adware), and data such as email and Facebook credentials, banking passwords, pictures and documents have been compromised.